 - The Human Centipede and its sequel.

 - Mel Gibson got this kind of reputation through his movies The Passion of the Christ and Apocalypto, which both featured prolonged and graphic scenes of torture, punishment and human sacrifice.
 Critics of the former often nicknamed it "The Jesus Chainsaw Massacre" for its extreme violence.
-Some touch on the "Porn" aspect of "Torture Porn" as well regarding Passion, with David Edelstein calling it tantamount to a snuff film and Stephen King pointing out that its violence is taken to a fetishistic level.
+Some touch on the "Porn" aspect of "Torture Porn" as well regarding Passion, with David Edelstein (the Trope Namer) calling it tantamount to a Snuff Film and Stephen King pointing out that its violence is taken to a fetishistic level.

 - Certain Giallo films.
 Most don't feature gore, just minimal specific incidents of violence which could hardly be classified as torture porn, but some of the most extreme ones (on the borderline with the horror genre) such as Fulci's Non si sevizia un paperino (Don't Torture A Duckling) do qualify for this trope.